zonemaster/zonemaster-backend/docs/Configuration.md

 ### age_reuse_previous_test

 Positive integer.
-How old (in seconds) a previous test of the same zone name and parameters must be before we start a new test.
+How old (in seconds) a previous test of the same zone name and parameters can be when it is reused instead of starting a new test.
 Default value: `600`.

 Internally the value is converted to whole minutes.